Healthdirect Free Australian health advice you can count on.

 How is schizophrenia diagnosed?

-For a diagnosis of schizophrenia to be made, the symptoms need to be present for 6 months or more and be severe enough to cause problems in functioning at work, school, home or socially.
+To diagnose schizophrenia, the symptoms need to be present for 6 months or more.
+The symptoms also need to be severe enough to cause problems in functioning at work, school, home or socially.

-Sometimes a diagnosis of psychosis may be used instead of schizophrenia.
-This is a similar diagnosis but usually means the symptoms are less severe or have been present for a shorter period of time.
-Some people with psychosis go on to develop schizophrenia later in life but many recover completely.
+Sometimes, people have a diagnosis of psychosis, instead of schizophrenia.
+This is a similar diagnosis, but usually means the symptoms are less severe or have been present for a shorter amount of time.
+Some people with psychosis go on to develop schizophrenia later in life, but many recover completely.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.